oberien/refunct-tas/docs/lua-api.md

   This function should be used to start a TAS in order to always start from the very beginning.
   This function will update the stats returned by `getplayerstats`.

+  **Warning**: This function will execute the first frame after pressing "New Game" before returning to the Lua script.
+  Therefore, you should make sure to execute `setdelta` before calling this function to avoid desync.
 * `setdelta(delta)`: Set the delta time between frames.
   Unreal Engine uses that delta time for calculations of physics.
   If this function is not used, the time between frames used by UE may differ